 Blades are prone to rusting in storage prior to packing, if not stored in humidity controlled area.

 Organic corrosion is an inherent problem in breweries and distilleries where fungus growth on walls, hop storage, fermentation and yeast room is unacceptable under stringent hygiene demands of the process.

 Mold and fungus growth on seeds during storage makes them unfit for consumption and germination.

 Archival material ….

 Mould and mildew on stored maps, film negatives, books or paintings in museums and libraries destroy their usefulness and reduces their longevity.

 Fungus growth or organic compounds and medicinal substances renders them useless.

 What can be done about it?

 The rate of corrosion attack or rusting is considerable above a certain relative humidity.
-But below the critical humidity the rate of corrosion is negligible.
+But below the critical humidity, the rate of corrosion is negligible.
 The critical humidity in most cases is about 45%, in some cases even lower.
-However, in practice, the relative humidity to be maintained for storage of steel components and machinery should not exceed 35-40%%.
+However, in practice, the relative humidity to be maintained for the storage of steel components and machinery should not exceed 35-40%%.
 The rate of corrosion accelerating above 45% RH is shown figure below.
 Hence, it is imperative that the RH must be controlled.

 Methods for Control of Relative Humidity